Santiago De Queretaro Queretaro, Mexico Travel Guide

 Traditional craft items, including saddles, belts, and other leather products.
 Explore workshops in the vicinity for handmade quality.

 Bargaining might take place in traditional markets, but generally not in formal stores.
 Carry small denominations of pesos for market purchases.
-Always check authenticity for valuable items like opals by purchasing from reputable jewelers.
+Always check authenticity for valuable items like opals by procuring from reputable jewelers.